Devontae Booker Player Prop Bets for NFL Week 18 | New York vs. Washington 1/9/2022

 - Booker has carried the ball 137 times for a team-high 579 yards (36.2 per game), with two touchdowns.

-- The Giants have thrown the football in 58.8% of their plays from scrimmage this year while staying on the ground 41.2% of the time.
+- The Giants have called a pass in 58.8% of their plays from scrimmage this year while running the ball 41.2% of the time.
 This offensive attack ranks 31st in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Booker's matchup with Washington.